 Board Committees.
-The committees of the Board will include the Audit Committee, Compensation Committee, and the Nominating and Corporate Governance Committee.
-The Board may, from time to time, establish additional committees, taking into account the recommendations of the Nominating and Corporate Governance Committee.
+The standing committees of the Board will include the Audit Committee, Human Capital Committee, and the Nominating and Corporate Governance Committee.
+The

+Board may, from time to time, establish additional standing committees and ad hoc committees, from time to time, taking into account the recommendations of the Nominating and Corporate Governance Committee.